 The award will be awarded to scientists within the area of Whole Body Metabolism and Animal Nutrition.

 Congratulations to Professor Keith N. Frayn, University of Oxford for been awarded the first Blaxter Award for his research entitled 'Turning over our fat stores: the key to metabolic health'.
-A paper based on Professor Keith N. Frayn's lecture at the 2018 Summer Conference will be published in the Proceedings of the Nutrition Society (PNS).

-2018 applications are now closed.
 The Blaxter Award will be awarded again in 2021.

 This Senior Award is applicable to scientists within the area of Whole Body Metabolism and Animal Nutrition.
 Candidates will have made a major contribution to either, or both, of these fields.
 The Award is open to members of the Nutrition Society and to scientists in the UK and Ireland in closely allied fields who are not members; there is no upper age limit.
 Both nominations and applications are invited.